 Medical therapy plays little role in the management of Leydig cell tumor, as follows:

 Leydig cell tumors have been primarily managed with surgical extirpation using radical inguinal orchiectomy.
 Inguinal orchiectomy should be performed with early control of the spermatic cord and without violation of the scrotal skin.

-However, testis-sparing surgery with enucleation of the mass, to maintain fertility, has been increasingly reported in children and younger adults .
+However, testis-sparing surgery with enucleation of the mass, to maintain fertility, has been increasingly reported in children and younger adults.
 Typically, this testis-sparing approach is performed through an inguinal or scrotal incision, and intraoperative ultrasound guidance has been used to locate nonpalpable tumors.

-The mass is enucleated with a small surrounding edge of testicular parenchyma and immediately sent for frozen section analysis.
+In testisi-sparing surgery, the mass is enucleated with a small surrounding edge of testicular parenchyma and immediately sent for frozen section analysis.
 Frozen section examination successfully discriminated between benign and malignant neoplastic lesions in a study of 86 patients with testicular nodules, including five patients with Leydig cell tumors and six patients with Leydig cell hyperplasia.

 Additional frozen sections of the tumor bed can be assessed and/or a radical inguinal orchiectomy can be performed if malignancy is subsequently suspected.
-If the tumor appears malignant, a retroperitoneal lymph node dissection is also recommended.
+If the tumor appears malignant, retroperitoneal lymph node dissection (RPLND) is also recommended.

 In a retrospective study of 25 patients with testicular tumors who underwent testis-sparing surgery, including four patients with Leydig tumors, overall survival was 100% at a mean follow-up of 42.7 months.
 Three patients experienced local recurrence.
 Frozen-section examinations were performed in tumors from 14 patients; results matched the final pathological analysis in 11.
 None of the patient with a preserved testicle needed androgen therapy.